 Art has been a part of my life for a very long time.
-My Mom used to take me down the street to a neighbor’s house for art lessons when I was in 2nd grade.
-In fifth grade, I remember tracing the Sunday comics … then coloring them in with all the wrong colors, drawing outside the lines.
+I’m sure other artists that really pursue it as a career or passion have similar stories – I’m not special (just unique!).
+My Mom used to take me down the street to a neighbor’s house for art lessons when I was about 7 years old.
+In fifth grade, I remember tracing the Sunday comics … then coloring them in with all the wrong colors (purple faces were popular), drawing outside the lines and other mayhem.
 My favorite toys were the ones that allowed you to make stuff: Vac-u-forms, Creepy Crawlers, Lincoln Logs, Play-Doh (loved that extruder!), Erector Sets and more.
-I spent a lot of time building model cars (Ed “Big Daddy” Roth kits were popular) and took a lot of shop classes in Jr. and Sr. High School.
-While I finished my engineering degree, I took years of ceramics classes (more girls in the Fine Arts building!) and then married a potter.
-Finally decided to learn to weld and make sculptures.
+I spent a endless hours building model cars (Ed “Big Daddy” Roth kits were popular) and took a lot of shop classes in Jr. and Sr. High School.
+While I finished my engineering degree, I took years of ceramics classes (more girls in the Fine Arts building!) and then married a potter (now mosaic artist).

 And here we are.